mindkin/hourfleet/docs/youconfigure.md

 		    "MaxValuedAt": 50000,
 		    "MinValuedAt": 1000,
 		},
+		"Charges": "PerCar" | "None" // If "PerCar" then each car defines its own (hourly/daily/weekly) pricing.
+If "None" then there are no charges (booking, usage or overage) to use any car on this network.
 		"Ownership": {
 			"P2P": {
 				"IsSupported": true, // Will you support your customers registering their own cars on your network?